Sailing Snow (a type of ship) named the Thane of Fife

 Valentine (O) Esman (Valentine maybe aka Felty Nassman/Neassman), age 19.

-European Records: of Saalstadt, Rheinland-Pfalz (Palatinate).
+European Records: of Saalstadt, Rheinland-Pfalz (Palatinate), Germany.

 Possible church record for him found in Feb 2015 by researcher in Germany: In the Wallhalben church records I found: "Anno 1739 den 13.
 January Johann Matthias Kolb mit Jungfer Maria Magdalena Näßmannin alhier zu Wallhalben copuliert".
 Translation: “on January the 13th 1739 Johann Matthias Kolb had been married to maid Maria Magdalena Näßmannin at Wallhalben".
 The CLDS IGI has this entry for Wallhalben: Name: Johann Valentin Naessmann.
 He may have been a brother to Maria Magdalena who was married to Mathias Kolb.